Yesterday we happened to have on our local news coming out of one of the TV stations in Seattle here a little five-minute segment on oyster larvae.

 They didn't care so much about the center.

-Um anyway, so all of this stuff's going on.
+Anyway, so all of this stuff's going on.

-The whole uh upside down, in and out, nothing makes sense, um complexity level increasing rapidly, but um not in any organized fashion uh self or otherwise, uh that kind of thing may just simply be a side effect of the nature of the energy change.
+That kind of thing may just simply be a side effect of the nature of the energy change.

-If that is the case, then we can expect uh increase in outrageous behavior, quite bizarress, maybe zombie apocalypse will come upon us and not because of what we thought, not because of, you know, viruses or any of that, but because the fundamental nature of the change of the energy and people's preconditions, which means that's another talk.
+Maybe zombie apocalypse will come upon us, and not because of what we thought, not because of, you know, viruses or any of that, but because of the fundamental nature of the change of the energy and people's preconditions, which means that's another talk.

 Got to go into the effects of the basic chemicals that go into making up the antidepressants and their impact on your brain.

-Um, so uh that's really it though.
+Okay, so that's really it, though.

-This is one of those deals where humans are now going to have to be very uh innovative as we go forward and respond to and harmonize with the changes we find around us.
+This is one of those deals where humans are now going to have to be very innovative as we go forward and respond to and harmonize with the changes we find around us.

-We may also find, you know, curiously that we need less to eat.
+We may also find, you know, curiously, that we need less to eat.

 Who knows?

-Uh If there's a higher energetic state coming on in, it may be that we need not consume that much to continue.
+If there's a higher energetic state coming on in, it may be that we need not consume that much to continue.

 That the Krebs cycle in the lower intestine may be vastly improved in its efficiency rate.

-And the idea of breatharians may actually get to the some level of fruition if the energy levels are so high.
+And the idea of breatharians may actually get to some level of fruition if the energy levels are so high.

-Basically my thinking is that it may get to the point where we're walking around in a highly charged ionic environment where there's just a lot of energy transfer into our cells without the need to do much more than take in water.
+Basically, my thinking is that it may get to the point where we're walking around in a highly charged ionic environment where there's just a lot of energy transfer into our cells without the need to do much more than take in water.

-Uh simply because water provides us with the hydrogen molecule that's at the source of all of this.
+Simply because water provides us with the hydrogen molecule that's at the source of all of this.

 Okay, so the failure to thrive thing is what's happening.

-The oyster deal is um uh a symptom, we see it all over.
+The oyster deal is a symptom.

-It's uh good increase.
+It's going to increase.

-Uh we need to start thinking about our adaptive response to that.
+We need to start thinking about our adaptive response to that.

-There's a lot of uh other indicators that show evidence of the energetic changes that I'm saying are occurring at the stream level.
+There's a lot of other indicators that show evidence of the energetic changes that I'm saying are occurring at the stream level.

-Now, uh some housekeeping issues.
+Now, some housekeeping issues.

-That's basically the the point of this.
+That's basically the point of this.

 I just wanted to discuss that, but some housekeeping issues here.